typelevel/Laika/docs/using-laika/structure.md

 for and the depth you specify, such a table can span both, a list of documents and then nested inside the sections of these documents.

+In contrast to several similar tools content in Laika is hierarchical.
+Subdirectories can contain markup files, too, and the hierarchy can get visualized in a table of contents.

 When using the default settings, you can simply use an empty tag:

     @:toc.